-Christian Jay-Allemand (UM) and Luc Bidel (INRAE) win the 2022 Carnot Grand Prize for collaborative research
+Christian Jay-Allemand (UM) and Luc Bidel (INRAE) have won the 2022 Carnot Grand Prize for collaborative research

 Natural antifungals help limit food spoilage caused by pathogenic fungi.
-These fungi have become a major concern in the agri-food sector, and the question of how to limit these losses is becoming increasingly important, particularly with regard to post-harvest losses (linked to the activities of cooperatives in particular) that use petrochemical-based fungicides.
+These fungi have become a major concern in the agri-food sector, and the question of how to limit these losses—

 The work of Christian Jay-Allemand and Luc Bidel aimed to find a solution to this problem.
-The objective was to enrich a complex plant extract obtained by eco-extraction of crushed vine shoots with molecules of interest, using a prototype initially developed by the company Antofénol, in close collaboration with the IES (Bernard Orsal, UM) and our laboratory.
-The ESBAC project has two objectives.
-First, to search for the family of phenolic active molecules capable of inhibiting various pathogenic fungi responsible for post-harvest food spoilage.
-Second, to develop a new pre-industrial process based on molecular imprints (MIPs) capable of selectively enriching complex extracts from woody biomass with target molecules.
-The ultimate goal is not only to demonstrate the effectiveness of vine wood extract
+The objective was to enrich a complex plant extract—obtained through eco-extraction of crushed vine shoots—with molecules of interest, using a prototype initially developed by the company Antofénol, in close collaboration with the IES (Bernard Orsal, UM) and our laboratory.
+The ESBAC project is based on two objectives.
+First, to identify the family of phenolic active molecules capable of inhibiting various pathogenic fungi responsible for post-harvest food spoilage.
+Second, to develop a new pre-industrial process based on molecular imprints (MIPs) capable of selectively enriching complex extracts derived from woody biomass with target molecules.
+The ultimate goal is not only to demonstrate the efficacy of extracts from vine wood-

-s according to grape variety, but also to control the quality of commercialized extracts in direct relation to their antifungal properties.
-This success and the award of the Carnot Prize are the result of significant collaborative work, which has found its scientific dynamism at the heart of strong links between research and university education and which will ultimately lead to processes suitable for industrial development.
+, depending on the grape variety, but also to control the quality of the commercialized extracts in direct relation to their antifungal activity.
+This success and the award of the Carnot Prize are the result of substantial collaborative work, which drew its scientific momentum from strong links between research and university education and will ultimately lead to processes suitable for industrial development.

-A project made possible thanks to strong interdisciplinary collaboration between the University of Montpellier and Antofenol.
+A project made possible by close interdisciplinary collaboration between the University of Montpellier and the company Antofenol

-Antofenol, founded on our Triolet university campus in 2016, specializes in plant eco-extraction for the development of biocontrol products (natural extracts that can replace pesticides).
-This partnership between Antofenol and the University of Montpellier was formed in 2012, thanks to the decisive impetus of Fanny Rolet, a former graduate of our DTEC-Bio Master's program (now IBION-Tec) and CEO of Antofenol.
-The company, which became a priority partner of the UM in 2018 thanks to the creation of the ESBAC project, has secured a total budget of more than €370,000, managed by the University of Montpellier
+Antofenol, a company founded on our Triolet university campus in 2016, specializes in plant-based eco-extraction for the development of biocontrol products (natural extracts that can replace pesticides).
+This partnership between Antofenol and the University of Montpellier began in 2012 thanks to the decisive initiative of Fanny Rolet, a graduate of our DTEC-Bio Master’s program (now IBION-Tec) and CEO of Antofenol.
+The company, which became a priority partner of UM in 2018 through the creation of the ESBAC project, has helped secure a total budget of over €370,000, managed by the University of Montpellier

-, to develop new strategies and technological devices for enriching complex extracts based on molecular fingerprints.
-The project is also co-financed by the Occitanie Region and the European Union.
-These strong links between training, research, and innovation/business are at the root of Antofenol's success.
-It is undoubtedly both a human R&D adventure based on high-level interdisciplinary skills (management, plant biology, metabolism, polyphenols, optoelectronics, machining, etc.) and a dynamic operating system that is rare within an optimized laboratory space that fully integrates this partnership.
+to develop new strategies and technological methods for enriching complex extracts based on molecular fingerprints.
+The project is also co-funded by the Occitanie Region and the European Union.
+These strong links between education, research, and innovation/business are the foundation of Antofenol’s success.
+It is undoubtedly both a human R&D endeavor based on interdisciplinary expertise of the highest caliber (management, plant biology, metabolism, polyphenols, optoelectronics, machining, etc.) and a dynamic operational system—rare within an optimized laboratory environment—that fully integrates this partnership.

 The Carnot Grand Prize in a nutshell

-The Carnot Prize for Research , created by the Association of Carnot Institutes, is intended to highlight the remarkable achievements of its members in the field of research partnerships between a Carnot Institute and a company, in order to reward the researchers who initiated such partnerships.
-Several prizes were awarded during the 2022 Carnot Meetings, such as the partnership led by a young researcher, partnership-based research supporting the creation of a spin-off, partnership-based research with an SME-ETI, and finally the long-term partnership (3 years or more), for which the University won the prize.
-Each prize is awarded on a personal basis to the researcher or team in charge of the partnership (prizes of €5,000 and €10,000).
+The Carnot Prize for Research , established by the Association of Carnot Institutes, is designed to highlight outstanding initiatives by its members in the field of research partnerships between a Carnot Institute and a company, with the aim of recognizing the researchers who initiated such partnerships.
+Several awards were presented during the 2022 Rendez-vous Carnot, including the partnership led by a young researcher, the collaborative research supporting the creation of a spin-off, the collaborative research with an SME or mid-sized company, and finally the long-term partnership (3 years or more), for which the University won the award.
+Each award is presented personally to the researcher or team in charge of the partnership (prizes of €5,000 and €10,000).

 - Date of the awards ceremony: October 12, 2022, at 6:30 p.m.